-The names are regional and somewhat like barbecue, each style is fiercely defended.
-The Sonker has its own festival in Lowgap, North Carolina and proudly touts the abundance of fruit contained in a Sonker compared to a stingy cobbler.
+Names are regional and somewhat like barbecue, each style is fiercely defended.
+The sonker has its own festival in Lowgap, North Carolina and proudly touts the abundance of fruit contained in a sonker compared to a stingy cobbler.

-A Brown Betty has layers of fruit, crumbled pastry, fruit, and crumbled pastry.
+Brown betty has layers of fruit, crumbled pastry, fruit, and crumbled pastry.
 The crumbled pastry absorbs fruit juices and thickens into a pudding-like consistency.

-A Buckle uses yellow cake for a base with berries strewn across it and topped with crumbs, which is then cut into squares after baking – a precursor to a fruit bar, perhaps.
+Yellow cake is the base for a buckle with berries strewn across it and topped with crumbs, which is then cut into squares after baking – a precursor to a fruit bar, perhaps.